-There would be no application or enactment of zoning ordinances in lieu of, or to facilitate, the nonstructural features of this project.
-The nonstructural measures are voluntary in nature and would be available only to existing eligible structures as defined within the RP.
-During PED, planning and zoning regulations would be further reviewed and discussions would be conducted with the NFS regarding the development and adoption of land use regulations for future activities within the project area.
+However, there would be no application or enactment of zoning ordinances in lieu of, or to facilitate acquisition of an easement in connection with this project.
+Participation in the nonstructural measures are voluntary in nature and would be available only to existing eligible structures as defined within the RP.
 The NFS would be required to coordinate these matters with local planning commissions.